 Universities & Colleges in Michigan

 Michigan is situated in the popular Great Lakes Region in America.
 Lansing is the capital city while Detroit is the largest city.
-The estimated population of Michigan was 10 million in the year 2011.
+The estimated population of Michigan was 10 million in the year 2017.
 The winters here are severe and the period between December and February sees snowfall.
-Autumn is a nice warm time while mid spring, early spring time or even late fall season are perfect for enjoying indoor activities.
+Autumn is a nice warm time while mid-spring, early springtime or even late fall season are perfect for enjoying indoor activities.
 Summer is a popular time to enjoy the outside and this is when most of the people choose to come and holiday in Michigan.

-The fields of studies in Michigan can be in the fields like law, dentistry; business, education and medicine just to write a few.
-Michigan Universities have not only been ranked as having one of the 'best programs in the Midwest' in a review by Princeton but also the Carnegie Foundation has classified them as 'High Research Universities'.
+The fields of studies in Michigan are law, dentistry, business, education and medicine just to write a few.
+Michigan Universities have not only been ranked as having one of the best programs in the Midwest in a review by Princeton but also the Carnegie Foundation has classified them as "High Research Universities".

 Higher education here in the state of Michigan lays a firm stress on research.
 The research program quality across Michigan Universities is so high, that it receives millions and more dollars as research funds all through the year.
 In Michigan, graduate education is known for being diverse with an inviting and a comfortable environment for all students from across the planet.

-At the University of Michigan for example, the estimated 2012-2013 tuition fee for two semesters is approx $25,000 plus additional expenses for the local residents while for the non-MI residents it is $40,000 plus additional expenses.
+At the University of Michigan for example, the estimated 2017 undergraduate tuition fee for two semesters is approx $17,000 plus additional expenses for the local residents while for the non-MI residents it is $47,000 plus additional expenses.

 Industries like auto manufacturing, travel, other manufacturing, farming and energy extraction are some of the major industries in the state of Michigan.
 Nearly 60,000 students from across the country and internationally attend the Michigan University every year.